 Register a Texas Foreign LLC

-But there are some bureaucratic details to watch out for.
 You can follow the steps below to register a foreign LLC in Texas and remain compliant with the state.

 If you own an LLC located outside of Texas and you want to operate in Texas, you’ll need a Texas registered agent with a Texas street address.
 Your designated agent must be on hand at their registered address to receive legal documents during normal business hours.
 Unless you reside in the state of Texas, you cannot serve as your own Texas registered agent.
 For most Texas foreign LLCs, the best option is to hire a professional Texas registered agent service.

 Still looking for a Texas registered agent?
-Our local registered agent service is best for an out-of-state LLC because it includes a professional and permanent Texas business address to list on your public filings, free limited mail forwarding, and compliance tracking for your foreign LLC.
+Our local registered agent service is best for an out-of-state LLC because it includes a professional and permanent Texas business address to list on your public filings, free limited mail scanning, and compliance tracking for your foreign LLC.

 Once you’ve got your registered agent, you’re ready to start the Texas application for registration process (known as foreign qualification).
 Unless of course, you hire someone to take care of that for you (such as local business experts like us!).